Many or all companies we feature compensate us. Compensation and editorial

 Is vision insurance worth it?

-If you have kids, vision care is considered an essential health care service and is even included in ACA plans.
+Vision care is considered an essential healthcare service if you have kids and is even included in ACA plans.
 For adults, it’s less clear-cut.
 Unlike health insurance, vision insurance is more limited, making it most useful for people who need glasses or contacts.

 Can I use vision insurance with other discounts?

 It depends.
-Vision insurance and discount plans may not allow you to take advantage of discounts on top of your plan, depending on the fine print.
+Depending on the fine print, vision insurance and discount plans may not allow you to take advantage of discounts on top of your plan.
 Discounts from retailers and eye care centers vary in whether you can combine multiple discounts.

 How do I file a claim with vision insurance?

-If you see an in-network provider, in most cases, they can file a claim for you or offer you a discounted rate if you show them your membership card.
-If you see an out-of-network provider, you’ll need to submit an itemized receipt online or by mail along with a claims form to get reimbursed.
+If you see an in-network provider, they can usually file a claim for you or offer you a discounted rate if you show them your membership card.
+If you see an out-of-network provider, you must submit an itemized receipt online or by mail with a claims form to get reimbursed.

 Can I add family members to my vision insurance plan?